javayuga/localstack-sdl/README.md

+# localstack minimal

+base project for Python localstack pipeline

-# localstack minimal with s3 and dynamodb
+## s3 and dynamodb

+sets up these services: s3 and dynamoDB (AWS Lambda will be added later)

 ## install pre-reqs